urin/pico-cookie/README.md

 [pico\-cookie](//github.com/urin/pico-cookie) provides the cookie object mapping to `document.cookie`.

-It is very light, 28 steps and 599 bytes on minified.
+It is very light, 28 lines and 599 bytes on minified.

 ## Requirement